 When the kids get tired, head to Powell’s City of Books, one of the nation’s biggest and best book stores.
 In addition, Portland has many neighborhoods worth exploring.
 It’s an interesting city, full of parks, quirky shops, history, public artwork, and restaurants of all kinds.
 Some neighborhoods to check out with the kids include Southeast, the Pearl District, Chinatown, Northeast, and Downtown.
 Lastly, don’t forget about the parks.
 Kid-friendly parks include Dickinson Park, Bethany Meadows Park, and Overlook Park.
 All have playgrounds for the kids to run around and burn off steam.

 What to Eat

-Voodoo Doughnut is known for its unusual doughnuts, eclectic decor, and pink boxes featuring the company logo and illustrations of voodoo priests.
+Voodoo Doughnut is a popular doughnut shop that tourists and natives alike flock to for its homemade concoctions and funky atmosphere, right in the heart of downtown.
 Blue Star Donuts, another doughnut chain, offers organic, gourmet donuts.
 Go for an inexpensive cheap Mexican lunch at Taco Peddlar, offering up fresh tortillas and other ingredients, and beautiful margaritas for the parents.
 Pok Pok is a popular Thai street food restaurant, located in Southeast.
 Be prepared for long lines, and slightly higher priced food, but very worthwhile.
 Salt & Straw is an artisanal ice cream company that is located throughout the city, and can’t be missed.
 Offering up unusual flavors with ingredients straight from the farm, you can’t go wrong with any flavor in this extremely popular chain.
 Across the street from Taco Peddlar sits 180 Xurros, a cozy place offering Spanish-style pastries plus hot chocolate & dipping sauces.

 Look for the best hotel prices in Portland